What is grounded theory?

 Deductive refers to a logical reasoning process in which specific conclusions are drawn from general principles or premises.
 It involves moving from the broader to the more specific, applying established rules or principles to reach a specific conclusion.

 that test pre-existing theories, grounded theory seeks to generate new theories by grounding them in empirical evidence.
-The central idea behind grounded theory is to develop a comprehensive understanding of a particular phenomenon through constant comparison and Theoretical Sampling.
+The central idea behind grounded theory is to develop a comprehensive understanding of a particular phenomenon through the constant comparative method and theoretical sampling.

 Conceptualization through constant comparison